ivpankajoph/backup-ophmarketing/replit.md

 ## Development Notes
 - Existing features use in-memory storage (data resets on server restart)
-- New AI/Facebook features use JSON file storage (data persists)
+- New AI/Facebook features use MongoDB Atlas for persistent storage
+- MongoDB connection is initialized at server startup via connectToMongoDB()
 - Designed to connect to real WhatsApp Business API with user credentials
 - All forms include validation and error handling with toast notifications
 - WhatsApp webhook URL: `https://your-domain/api/webhook/whatsapp`